mowito/mw_lidar_fusion/README.md

 - polygon: coordinates of edges of the polygon to be cropped from the Laserscan/Pointcloud data

-- angle_min: minimum angle for each lidar seperately for which data from lidar's input is included in the fused scan
+- angle_min: minimum angle for each lidar seperately for which data from lidar's input is included in the fused scan, range:[0,6.28319] in radians

-- angle_max: maximum angle for each lidar seperately for which data from lidar's input is included in the fused scan
+- angle_max: maximum angle for each lidar seperately for which data from lidar's input is included in the fused scan, range:[0,6.28319] in radians

 - polygon_topic_name: topic name at which coordinates of edges of the polygon will be published